Delhi India Travel Guide

 Especially to beggars, which can perpetuate negative cycles.

-Your conscious choices when spending money directly contribute to the welfare of Delhi's local communities and businesses.
+Your conscious choices when spending money directly help the welfare of Delhi's local communities and businesses.